shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-line-item-faq-gdali.md

 ## Are resources being made available to help migrate legacy GDLI to GDALI?

-Due to the inherent risk and complication of migrating in-flight line items, Xandr will not be migrating existing legacy GDLIs to GDALIs.
+Due to the inherent risk and complication of migrating in-flight line items, Microsoft Advertising will not be migrating existing legacy GDLIs to GDALIs.
 Therefore, we recommend that you let any in-flight legacy GDLIs created prior to May 1, 2022, complete their flights as is.

 ## If my legacy GDLI flight runs beyond May 1, 2022, will it stop delivering?